 - To rearrange employee fields in all of the shapes of your org chart, click and drag and drop the handles () to the left of the field name.

-- To hide a field from a shape, select the shape, click in the employee options bar, and de-select the field.
+To hide a field from a shape, select the shape and de-select the field.

-- To edit the text of a shape’s data field, select the shape and highlight and type over the field.
-You can also edit the name of an employee in the tree of the data panel.
+To edit the text of a shape’s data field, select the shape and highlight and type over the field.
+You can also edit the name of an employee in the "List View" of the data panel.

 To manage an employee image, select the shape and click in the employee options bar.

-- Upload an image file from your local device by clicking or call a publicly hosted image by clicking and pasting the URL into the text field.
+- Upload an image file from your local device by clicking .

 - Click to remove the image associated with a shape.

-To change the layout of your org chart, click in the data panel and select one of the arrangement options from the menu that appears.
+To change the layout of your org chart, click in the data panel, select one of the arrangement options from the menu that appears, and adjust the horizontal and vertical spacing of your org chart shapes.

 Modify Shape Format